 2.1 (or international equivalent) in accounting, business, management, finance, economics, or econometrics.
 Outstanding degrees in any discipline will be considered.
 One of mathematics; quantitative research methods; statistics; econometrics; computational finance or operational research module to have been studied in the final two years of the degree.

 Months of entry

-The programme enables students to develop skills in the analysis of financial institutions, market analysis, consumer demands and competition.
-This will provide a conceptual and theoretical grounding in current concepts and techniques in banking, policy, risk management, ethics and associated areas.
+It will enable you to develop skills in the analysis of financial institutions and instruments, markets, consumer demands and competition, and provide you with a conceptual and theoretical grounding in current concepts and techniques in banking, policy, economics and risk management and associated areas.

 Information for international students

 Funding information is available on the school website.

 Qualification and course duration